 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.

 How Oregon Property Taxes Work

 As in many states, local assessors in Oregon annually appraise properties to determine their fair market value.
 However, taxes in Oregon do not necessarily apply to market value.
-Instead, they apply to either the market value or the maximum assessed value, whichever is lower.
+Instead, they either to the market value or the maximum assessed value, whichever is lower.

 The most important aspect of the maximum assessed value is that, so long as it is less than market value (which it usually is), it is limited to 3% annual growth.
 That means that even when home values are skyrocketing, property taxes should remain relatively stable.

 If market value falls below maximum assessed value, the maximum assessed value may freeze or increase by less than 3%.
 So, for example, if market value and maximum assessed value are both $100,000, and market value increases by 2%, then both market value and maximum assessed value will be $102,000 the following year.
 On the other hand, if market value increases by 10%, the maximum assessed value will be $103,000 (a 3% increase) while market value will be $110,000.

 Just as Oregon limits the value to which tax rates apply, the state also limits tax rates.
 For any single property, total school district taxes cannot be more than $5 per $1,000 in market value and total general government taxes cannot be more than $10 per $1,000 in market value.
 (The limits do not apply to bond levies, which voters must approve.)